TobyPhillips/OxCGRT/README.md

 - **For each country/territory, some indicators will be missing in some days**.
 As our data collectors find information, they will update a country/territory in real time.
 This means a country/territory may only have up-to-date information for some indicators, but not all.
 - **Some indicators (and therefore, index values) will be changed retroactively.** We aim to have a second pair of eyes review every data point in the OxCGRT.
 As at 19 May 2020, the majority of our 400,000 data points are yet to be reviewed.
 Inevitably, some things may be tweaked in this review process, leading to changes to past dates.
 We recommend you frequently download fresh data from OxCGRT, rather than relying on an old export.
 - **Null values are not the same as 0**.
 The gaps described above – where countries are not up to date, or where some indicators are missing – will be represented as null values.
 These should not be interpreted as a 0, although for the purposes of calculating our indices, we conservatively treat them as such.
 - **Fiscal and monetary indicators are not evenly covered**.
-We do not yet have comprehensive and high quality coverage of our indicators E3, E4, H4, and H5.
-You should check the data carefully before using these indicators.
+We do not yet have comprehensive and high quality coverage of our H5 indicator.
+You should check the data carefully before using this indicator.

 ## Sample analysis